cgiven25/anagram-solver/README.md

 After a dictionary is loaded you will be prompted for letters to find anagrams for.
 When it is finished searching it will give a list of all words in the dictionary that are some combination and subset of those letters.
 These are sorted by length starting with the longest words because I imagine this will be most frequently used for word games.

 This will run forever until you close it.
-If you are in a terminal, Ctrl+C does the trick.
+For Linux, it's usually Ctrl+C; for Windows, Ctrl+Z.